Detector simulations

 The energy loss is taken from the Bethe-Bloch equation.
 The detector response is statistically modelled.
 The effect of particle angle of incidence is accounted for.
 The resulting probability distribution is used below.

-The statistics can be simulated by taking a random number y between 0 and 1, and convert it to a signal s in MIP using the probablity distribution.
+The statistics can be simulated by taking a random number y between 0 and 1, and convert it to a signal s in MIP using the probability distribution.

 Montanus2014: J.C.M.
 Montanus, The Landau distribution,